carolusquintus/capital-gains/README.md

     For the service package in particular is where business logic is applied.\
     And for this challenge I decided to apply Pipes and Filters pattern to process json input into different sequences to process every ouput, from previous step.

+## Libraries & frameworks used

+In order to achieve challenge expected goals:

+1. Libraries:\
+    `jackson`: To serialize and deserialize input and outputs from cli application.\
+    `vavr`: To manage exception handling through `Try.of()` in order to write simple code.

 ## Instructions to compile & run

 Open your Terminal and follow next steps.